ayadav6/lms/README.md

 Merging Workflow
 1. Develop your feature on a separate branch.
 2. Ensure your code passes unit tests.
-3. Merge into dev after peer review.
+3. Merge into master after peer review.
 4. Weekly team meetings to resolve merge conflicts.

+Meeting Journal
+We will be using microsoft teams for weekly meetings and code reviews.

 Milestones